 Since I still don’t have more wedding photos, I thought it’d be fun to share some (ahem, a LOT) of pictures from our honeymoon!
 I’m going to break it down into three parts so it’s not total overkill in one post.
-Today’s post is an overview of our stay at the Sugar Beach Resort in St. Lucia and I’ll do separate posts on the food and activities.
-I’ll also do a post about what it was like working with a travel agent since that was a new experience for me, and I was SO HAPPY WE USED HEATHER.
+Today’s post is an overview of our stay at the Sugar Beach Resort in St. Lucia and I wrote separate posts on the food at the resort and our favorite activity, hiking the Gros Piton.
+I also wrote a post about what it was like working with a travel agent since that was a new experience for us, and I was SO HAPPY WE USED HEATHER.
 Cannot emphasize that enough!

 Like I blogged about here, Heather helped us narrow down our honeymoon location to three spots.
 The criteria we gave her was that we wanted something that was relatively easy to get to (no 12+ hours of flying!), was relaxing but still had plenty of activities to do, and had good food that could accommodate my dietary restrictions.
-All inclusive wasn’t important to us, and I’ll go into why in the food post!
+All inclusive wasn’t important to us, and I went into that in the honeymoon food post!

 Why we chose St. Lucia

 We also looked at Riveria Maya in Mexico and Peter Island in the British Virgin Islands, but ended up choosing St. Lucia since it just looked so freaking gorgeous.
 And we’re so lucky that it wasn’t impacted by all the hurricanes since it’s so far south.